collinmurch/collinmurch.github.io/src/posts/first-post.md

 # Hello World

-This is a test post to test markdown parsing with static sites.
+This is a test post to test markdown rendering with static sites.

 Here's some **bold** text and some *italic* text.